tasdikrahman/tasdikrahman.me/_posts/2017-06-13-Week-1-and-2-ovirt-engine-rename-GSoC-2017-oVirt-Redhat.md

 <center><img src="/content/images/2017/06/dbus-error.png"></center>

 I mean what does `Success` mean here?
+Quite the irony if you ask me.
+Hah

 Searching around, didn't result to much.
 Meanwhile Lukas thought there was some issue with the DBUS which was maybe due to some permissions change just before the particular task.